 Please note that contracted research partners and all other contracts must be procured in accordance with the procurement requirements in 2 CFR Chapters I II, and XXII.
-See in particular, 2 CFR §§200.317-200.326.
-Alternatively, nonprofit community organizations may continue to comply with the Procurement Standards in OMB Circular A-110 for one additional fiscal year, beginning after December 26, 2014.
+See in particular, 2 CFR §\$200.317-200.326.
+Alternatively, nonprofit community organizations may continue to comply with the Procurement Standards in 45 C.F.R. §\$2543.40-2543.48 for two additional fiscal years, beginning after December 26, 2014.
 Such election must be specified in the nonprofit organization's documented policies and procedures.